This page will be updated with new statements or information from London Sport on the covid-19 outbreak and any impacts on our work.

 - The operation of indoor facilities will continue to be based on principals of safe operation

 - Sports that have confirmed return-to-play protocols may continue in line with agreed safety and security measures

-- Organised outdoor sports and physical activity events that are adherent to agreed covid-19 secure plans can also continue.
-This includes parkrun, which is due to return in October 2020
+- Formally organised outdoor sports and physical activity events that are adherent to agreed covid-19 secure plans can also continue

 Previous Guidance: Effective 11 and 25 July 2020

 From 11 July 2020